The School’s Curriculum

 - We build positive partnerships through visits by the Foundation Stage teachers to all nursery and pre-school settings and through professional liaison with pre-school practitioners.

 - During the Foundation Stage, teaching staff make continual observations to record the children’s progress.
 These assessments form an important part of the curriculum planning for each child and are shared with staff, parents and carers and the Governing Body.

 - All children need the support of parents and carers and teachers to make good progress in school.
 We strive to build positive links with the families of each child by keeping them informed about their child’s progress through Tapestry, an online record of achievement.

 Our thematic curriculum is informed by the 2014 National Curriculum and its Programmes of Study.
 We deliver the curriculum through a skills based approach, incorporating learning language, growth mindset and values, and ensure that our pupils experience a range of visits, trips and visitors.

-Please click on the links below for a curriculum outline for each year group for Autumn Term 2017.
+Please click on the links below for a curriculum outline for each year group for the current academic year.